-Dear
+Dear :

-This is in response to the , request for letter rulings under sections 401(a)(9) and 408(d)(3) of the Internal Revenue Code, as amended by correspondence

-DEPARTMENT OF THE TREASURY INTERNAL REVENUE SERVICE WASHINGTON, D.C.
-20224 received by the Internal Revenue Service on .
-The representations support your ruling request.
+This is in response to the , request for letter rulings under section 401(a)(9) of the Internal Revenue Code ("Code"), as amended by correspondence received by the Internal Revenue Service on and .
+The following facts and representations support your ruling request.